gkossakowski/gkossakowski.github.io/content/posts/2021-01-08---The-slim-shady-year-part-one.md

 I've read once that to write well, you need to pick a good story.
 A good story will serve as a guide and a backup - even if your writing falls short of high aspirations, a good story still will be there to save the reader.
-Undoubtedly, my recovery from a rare and daunting condition is the best story I can tell.
+Undoubtedly, my recovery from a rare and daunting medical condition is the best story I can tell.
 On the one hand, my whole endeavor is a two-and-a-half-year-long Marshmallow test.
 There were so many times when I thought I'm wasting my life chasing a hopeless goal.
 On the other hand, this is a tale of trekking the very edge of sports medicine and a relentless search for a hidden pass.

 When I moved to San Francisco over three years ago, I was immediately struck by life-advice culture, especially in the work setting.
 Only closer inspection